SoLAr-Neutrinos/CLSim/Docs/Documentation/LightNCharge.md

 	double y_center = CDbinsY(i);
 	```
 > This should be part of any analysis script we write.
 Therefore it is worth building these dictionaries in the simulation itself and storing them in the root file directly.
 To do this, copy the construction code above in to the simulation code, just behind the building of these TH2Poly-objects.
-> Then you need to define a new `data_output` functon, that stores these dictionaries in to the root file.
+> Then you need to define a new `data_output` function, that stores these dictionaries in to the root file.
-> The same dicitonaries is build for the light detectors inside the example script.
+> The same dictionaries is build for the light detectors inside the example script.

 - **Conecting a single detection element to a coordinate**.
 As the numbering scheme in TH2Poly is strange, the i'th subvector corresponds to the bin $i+1$ inside the TH2Poly.
 Meaning, to get its center coordinates, we need to run `CDbinsX(i+1)` and `CDbinsY(i+1)`.
 This could be circumvented when building the dictionary differently.
 But I prefer to have the direct bin numbering in the dictionary, instead of the shifted one.
 Feel free to change to your liking.